jonathon-chew/jonathon-chew/README.md

 -- 👋 Hi, I’m @jonathon-chew

--- 👀 I’m interested in automation
+-- 👀 I’m interested in Automation, creating tools to improve processes

--- 🌱 I’m currently learning Python and VBA
+-- 🌱 I’m currently learning Python, Go and Powershell

 -- 💞️ I’m looking to collaborate on ...